Azure/Azure-Workload-Backup-Troubleshooting-Scripts/SnapshotPreReqCLIScripts/ReadMe.md

 ## Usage

 ### Backup
-Before the snapshot backup, use the following script to give the required roles to the virtual machine system identity
+If you are using system-assigned identity for the backed up VM, use the following script to give the required roles to the virtual machine system identity, before configuring the snapshot backup.
+Once configured, snapshot backups will be taken as per policy by Azure Backup service.

 ```cmd
 python SetWorkloadSnapshotBackupPermissions.py --subscription <SubscriptionId> --vm-resource-group <VMResourceGroup> --vm-names  <SourceWorkloadVMName1> <SourceWorkloadVMName2> --disk-resource-groups <DiskResourceGroupsName> <DiskResourceGroupsName> --snapshot-resource-group <SnapshotResourceGroupName>
 ```

-Before the snapshot backup, use the following script to give the required roles to the user identity
+If you are using user-assigned identity for the backed up VM, use the following script to give the required roles to the virtual machine use-assigned identity, before configuring the snapshot backup.
+Once configured, snapshot backups will be taken as per policy by Azure Backup service.

 ```cmd
 python SetWorkloadSnapshotBackupPermissions.py  --subscription <SubscriptionId> --vm-resource-group <VMResourceGroup> --vm-names  <SourceWorkloadVMName1> <SourceWorkloadVMName2> --disk-resource-groups <DiskResourceGroupsName> <DiskResourceGroupsName> --snapshot-resource-group <SnapshotResourceGroupName> --identity-id <UserIdentityId>